DonghaoWu/AWS/AWS-Serverless/Serverless-app.md

 1. 前端跟后端是利用一个 API endpoint URL 串联起来，而这个 URL 实际上是调用一个 Lambda 函数去读取 DynamoDB 中的数据。

 2. 目前获得：
     1. Created a code repository in Cloud9 and configured Amplify Console to publish the web app in this repository.
-You now have a public URL endpoint for your application.（`Cloud9, Amplify, codeCommit`）
+You now have a public URL endpoint for your application. :zap:（`Cloud9, Amplify, codeCommit`）
-    2. Deployed the backend infrastructure for the theme park and application.（`SAM, Lambda, DynamoDB, API Gateway`）
+    2. Deployed the backend infrastructure for the theme park and application. :zap:（`SAM, Lambda, DynamoDB, API Gateway`）
-    3. Populated a DynamoDB table containing ride and attraction information for the park.（`DynamoDB`）
+    3. Populated a DynamoDB table containing ride and attraction information for the park.:zap:（`DynamoDB`）
-    4. Tested the deployment by using the CLI to scan the DynamoDB table, and using curl to test the API Gateway endpoint（`API Gateway`）
+    4. Tested the deployment by using the CLI to scan the DynamoDB table, and using curl to test the API Gateway endpoint :zap:（`API Gateway`）
-    5. Updated the front-end with this new API endpoint and saw the results in the application.(`codeCommit, Amplify`)
+    5. Updated the front-end with this new API endpoint and saw the results in the application. :zap: (`codeCommit, Amplify`)
-    6. Pushed code changes (in the form of a configuration update) to CodeCommit, and saw how Amplify Console automatically detected the new commit and published the changes to the public frontend.（`Cloud9, codeCommit, Amplify`）
+    6. Pushed code changes (in the form of a configuration update) to CodeCommit, and saw how Amplify Console automatically detected the new commit and published the changes to the public frontend. :zap:（`Cloud9, codeCommit, Amplify`）

 ### <span id="7.3">`Step3: Real-Time Serverless Backend.`</span>